lupyuen/lupyuen.github.io/src/blockly.md

 _Every Block generates its own Zig Code?_

-Yep our Code Generator needs to output Zig Code for __every kind of Block__.
+Our Code Generator needs to output Zig Code for __every kind of Block__.

 (Which makes it tiresome to customise Blockly for Zig)